Guide: Understanding, preventing and treating an irritated vulva

 - What are the symptoms of vulvar irritation?

-- Should we be worried about vulvitis?
-Is that bad ?
+- Should you worry about vulvitis?
+Is it serious?

 - How to relieve vulvar irritation?

-- Tired of vulvar irritations?
+- Tired of vulvar irritation?
 Discover our routines for a healthy vulva

-The term “vulva” is familiar to us, but what do we really know about it beyond this name?
-The lack of education on this subject in schools means that many people, whether they menstruate or not, have limited knowledge of the vulva.
-So let’s take a moment to clarify this subject together!
+The term "vulva" is familiar to us, but what do we really know about it beyond that name?
+The lack of education about it in schools means that many people, whether they menstruate or not, have limited knowledge of the vulva.
+So let's take a moment to shed some light on this topic together!

 What are the different parts of a vulva?

 👉First, the vulva is the external part of the female genitalia.
 It is located between the pubis (the upper part) and the anus (the lower part).
 So far, so good.
-This is the sequel that we know less about!
-The vulva is therefore not a single organ but is made up of several structures.
-Let’s take a closer look!
+It's the rest that we know less about!
+The vulva is therefore not a single organ but is composed of several structures.
+Let's take a closer look!

 The labia majora:

-These are folds of skin and fat that protect all of the external genitalia.
-They can vary greatly in size, shape and color from one woman to another.
+These are folds of skin and fat that protect the entire external genitalia.
+They can vary considerably in size, shape, and color from one woman to another.
 And note that their shapes and sizes are all OK!

 The labia minora: